Published on Oct 06, 2021

 Let Your Kids Be Kids

-It is easy to look at your children as friends and sometimes even your support system.
-It is important to be careful about relying too heavily on the comfort of your children.
 Your kids will undoubtedly want to support you in any way they can.
-However, they lack the emotional maturity to be a substitute for an adult support system.
+But, it is important to be careful about relying too heavily on the comfort of your children.
+However, your kids lack the emotional maturity to be a substitute for an adult support system.

 For newly single parents, it can be difficult to adapt to a full house's workload.
 You can start with the implementation of a chore system and division of work for making kids responsible.
 Make sure to not burden them much as too much dependency on kids is not favorable.

 Kids can easily get overwhelmed, even if they want to comfort their parents.
-They can be emotionally immature and react to certain circumstances the way they should not.
 Be understanding and make an effort to preserve your kids' childhood.

 Lean on Others

-Single parents may need to lean on their support system for several reasons.
+Single parents may need to lean on the support of grandparents or nannies for several reasons.
 You may need someone to watch the kids at the spur of the moment, see if someone can pick the kids up from school if you are running late, or even have an adult to unload on emotionally.

 You have to keep in mind to build a trustable support system for your child.
 It is great if you have family nearby that can lean on for help.
 Some of the best support you can get is from fellow parents; you can already seek a support system that is already intertwined in your kid's schedule.